12 benefits in switching to Air Source Heat Pumps

-There are numerous benefits to using air source heat pumps, which is a renewable alternative to heat your home in the UK.
+There are numerous benefits to using air source heat pumps as an alternative to your current heating fuel.
 The UK Government has committed to a target of 600,000 heat pump installations every year by 2028.
-While the focus is primarily on new builds, heat pumps can be installed in most properties – regardless of the type of building or its age.
-A heat pump heating solution is ideally suited for new builds or self builds, but anyone and everyone can benefit from installing an air source heat pump.
+While there is a focus on new build properties, heat pumps can be installed in most premises, domestic and commercial.

 Low Carbon Footprint

-Air source heat pumps are a form of low carbon heating, as they use the outside air to heat or cool your home.
-If you are switching from a coal, LPG or electricity-based heating system, you can significantly reduce your carbon emissions.
+Air source heat pumps are a form of low carbon heating, as they use the outside air to heat your home and business, they don’t burn anything.
+If you are switching from a coal, LPG or electricity-based heating system, you will significantly reduce your carbon emissions.

 Money Saving